lanukim/lanukim.github.io/index.md

 Risi, Stephan, Crystal Lee, Mathias W. Nielsen, Emma Kerr, Emer Brady, **Lanu Kim**, Daniel A. McFarland, Dan Jurafsky, James Zou, and Londa Schiebinger.
 “What Would History Look Like Without Women?” [under review]

 ### Social and conceptual networks in academia

+I have been examining the structure of the formation of collaboration networks among faculty by combining several types of data sets, including grants, publications, and dissertation committees.
+In this project, I ask how faculty develops different types of collaborations and how to find who to connect.

 **Lanu Kim**, Sanne Smith, Linus Dahlander, and Daniel McFarland.
 “A Network Ecology of Scholar Collaborations.” [under review]

 **Lanu Kim**^, Hancheng Cao^, and Daniel McFarland.
 “Rediscovering Aristotle: Are We Creating New Science or Repackaging Old Science?” [^ co-first author]